-What Happens to Your Oxygen Levels During Sleep?
+What Happens to Blood Oxygen During Sleep

-Measuring Oxygen Levels During Sleep
+Measuring Blood Oxygen During Sleep

 Blood oxygen levels can be measured through a blood test or by using a medical device called a pulse oximeter.
 A pulse oximeter is a small device that is typically clipped on a finger and provides an estimate of the level of oxygen in the blood.